What YourFriend Paul Is

 The third version comes was put up in early 1996, and even included a java applet that made text move around.
 Very high tech for those days.
 Unfortunately, bandwidth was low, standards were just emerging, and things changed quickly.
 The site consisted mostly of links to things I found interesting or useful.
 Just having a bunch of pictures connected with the links was enough to make a site look fairly good in those days.
 Now, of course, it looks kind of pathetic.

-When I did the last major update I wanted to explain why the major change was taking place.
+Around 2000 I did a major site update.
+I wanted to explain why the major change was taking place.
 At the time, I had told one of the people that worked for me about the site because they had an interest in making their own.
 They came back the next day and said that they couldn't get beyond the first page.
 At that time the sitemap pretty much did double duty as an About page, and this is what I wrote:

 The old site entrance had some people stumped; they just couldn't figure out how to get past it.
 (If you're stumped there, just move your mouse around and look for something to click on.
 Eventually a clue will show up if you don't get it by moving the mouse.)
 There are links to all of the early website pages once you go through the original entrance.
 Most of those older pages were optimized for the 4.x versions of the browsers.
 Although it was once the entrance to the entire site, the old entrance is now used just to gain access to all the old pages.